Engineering a Revenue Share System for What's On Properties

 Engineering a Revenue Share System Built for Brokerage-Grade Stability

 Designing a revenue share structure inside a real estate brokerage requires financial discipline.
-The delivery approach was therefore structured around protecting brokerage economics while building a scalable unilevel framework.
+The delivery approach was structured around protecting brokerage economics while building a scalable unilevel framework.

 Competition Architecture Design & Margin Protection Icon